webix-hub/gitbook-webix-jet/chapter2.md

 In this case the *news* subview will be loaded inside of the "start" view and the path *#!/top/start* will be changed into *#!/top/start/news*.

+Check the [demo](https://github.com/webix-hub/jet-demos/tree/07_navigate) to see how the described ways of navigation are used in an application.

 ## Working with menus

-It is quite common to have some kind of menu and subview next to it.
-When item in menu selected we can navigate subview to the selected page
+It is quite common to have some kind of menu and a subview next to it.
+When item in menu selected we can navigate the subview to the selected page:

 ```js
 {